robertblackwell/pico-microros/readme.md

 }

 ```
-The result of my decleration and default initialization  leaves the inner `data` pointer with a value of NULL.
+The result of my declaration and default initialization  leaves the inner `data` pointer with a value of NULL.

 Thus there is nowhere for the lower level `microros` to store incoming messages.
 Hence message reception fails
 silently.